Code-Institute-Submissions/self-isolation-watch/README.md

 git add -A
 ```
 ```
-git commit -m ""
+git commit -m " "
 ```
 ```
 git push
 ```
 6. With these files committed and pushed, I navigated to the deployment tab on heroku.

-7. I then clicked 'github' on the deployement method row.
+7. I then clicked 'github' on the deployment method row.

-8. When prompted, i typed the name of my git hub repo into the search box, ('self-isolation-watch')
+8. When prompted, I typed the name of my git hub repo into the search box, ('self-isolation-watch')

 9. When my repo appeared I clicked it.

 10. I then scrolled down towards the deploy button and clicked 'enable automatic deployment'.

-11. finally i clicked deploy!
+11. Finally, I clicked deploy!

-12. to ensure that my app had successfully been deployed i clicked open app and saw the text 'hello world' which i had used as a test and returned within my first view in my 'app.py' folder.
+12. To ensure that my app had successfully been deployed I clicked 'open app' and saw the text 'hello world' which I had used as a test and returned within my first view in my 'app.py' folder.

 This completed the process of deploying the project to Heroku.
 Once deployed, I continued to push all changes made to the project to Heroku throughout the remaining development process.

 ## Credits